civier/tree2dir/README.md

 1) tree2dir dira/1.txt dira/dirb/2.txt

-        will create two symbolic links in the current directory: dira_1.txt pointing to dira/1.txt
+        Will create two symbolic links in the current directory: dira_1.txt pointing to dira/1.txt
         dira_dirb_2.txt pointing to dira/dirb/2.txt

 2) tree2dir $(find /dira -name 1.txt)

-        will create symbolic links in the current directory, to all the files named 1.txt in the tree below the directory /dira
+        Will create symbolic links in the current directory, to all the files named 1.txt in the tree below the directory /dira

 3) tree2dir $(find /dira)

-        will create symbolic links in the current directory, to all the files in the tree below /dira
+        Will create symbolic links in the current directory, to all the files in the tree below /dira